AmareCapitalManagement/Trading-Strategy-Using-Python/README.md

 **Executive Summary**

-Amare Capital Management is an Entrepreneurial Investment Partnership (EIP) committed to quantitative investing and trading, based in Pretoria, South Africa.
+Amare Capital Management is a Private Family Office committed to quantitative investing and trading, based in Pretoria, South Africa.
 The firm employs a sophisticated quantitative model.
 We execute long-term investments and short-term trades in stocks and derivative Contracts for Difference (CFDs) on the Johannesburg Stock Exchange (JSE).
 Our mission is to deliver consistent, risk-adjusted returns by capitalizing on market inefficiencies through a disciplined, data-driven approach combining value and momentum investing.

 **Company Description**